maggie-lyman/DAP_Final/README.md

 Our data
 - Tracts from census for chloropleth
-- ADU issued (coach house vs basement unit)
-- ADU applications (shows denied and accepted)
+- ADU applications (shows denied and accepted, including type)
 - Average rent data (API)
 - Census?
+- Look for shape file with ADU zones?

+* Clean data only for those up until 10/31/2023
+* Program started May 1, 2021
+--> Look at first 18-months of the program

 Our questions
 - Where are ADUs being built?
 Are they being built in areas with the highest rents?